 Industrialisation was pushing increasing technological advancement within Manchester, the ‘workshop of the world’, showcased through the launch of the new railway line.
 Yet despite this industrial strength, Manchester held no parliamentary representation.
 Moreover, those who worked in the mills and factories often faced dangerous and oppressive conditions and their lives were blighted by poverty.
 Such workers in the Manchester region were known as some of the most radical in the country and it was in this area that the gulf between the great manufacturers and the workers was deepest.

-In 1830, the new Manchester railway station (now part of the Science and Industry Museum) was placed, perhaps provocatively, only moments away from the site of the Peterloo Massacre.
+In 1830, the new Manchester railway station (now part of the Science and Industry Museum) was placed only moments away from the site of the Peterloo Massacre.
 On 16 August 1819 around 60,000 ordinary people had protested at St Peter’s Field in Manchester with demands for the vote; they had been cut down, with an estimated 18 killed and over 670 injured, and their leadership imprisoned.

 The movement for democracy was repressed and yet in 1830 there were clear signs that the same radical movement was re-emerging with strength and the recent Catholic Emancipation Act had inspired ordinary people to feel that the parliamentary system could be changed.